Why Alcohol Makes You Wake Up Sweating at Night

 2. Your Nervous System Flips Back On

 Alcohol is a depressant.
-Early in the night, it slows things down.
+Early in the night, it winds things way down.

 Sedation fades